rahulakrish/water_pump_classifier/README.md

 From the plot, it is quite clear that there is a gap in data collection with majority of the pumps having no information about when they were installed.
 It is also surprising to see that the newer pumps have a higher failure rate compared to the older pumps.

 #### Non-fuctional pumps by Installer
-From the data, there are 1201 companies that have installed the pumps.Are there certain installers who have more mal fucntioning pumps than others?
-Visualizing all 1201 companies is difficult given the size, but we can look at the top 20 companies with the most failures:
+From the data, there are 1201 companies that have installed the pumps.Are some installers have a higher failure rate than others?
+Visualizing all 1201 companies is difficult, but we can look at the top 20 companies with the most failures:

  ![installer](https://github.com/rahulakrish/water_pump_classifier/assets/108379254/ab1bb622-85e5-4740-955e-d339447ac11c)

 It is quite clear to see that pumps installed by DWE far outnumber the rest of the companies by factor of almost 7.
-Another question that can be asked is why one single company was given the responsibility with installing so many pumps.
+Another question that can be asked is why one single company was given the responsibility of installing so many pumps.

 #### Non functional pumps by Management
 Like the installers, we can also check to see if certain companies tasked with managing the pumps perform worse compared to the others: